betaflight/betaflight/docs/LedStrip.md

 This mode toggles LEDs between green and blue when disarmed and armed, respectively.

 Note: Armed State cannot be used with Flight Mode.

+#### Thrust state

+This mode fades the LED current LED color to the previous/next color in the HSB color space depending on throttle stick position.
+When the throttle is in the middle position the color is unaffected, thus it can be mixed with orientation colors to indicate orientation and throttle at the same time.

 ## Positioning